Talapatheia began as a personal exploration of healing, voice, embodiment, and self-expression.

 Depending on the container, this can include breathwork, sound, movement, reflection, and dialogue.

-What I focus on
+What we focus on

 Building awareness of patterns, nervous system responses, and internal habits.
 This work isn’t about chasing emotional release or constant breakthroughs.